Sort/Merge Utility from MVT

 After the compiler has been successfully installed and verified, you do not need to retain the installation jobstreams or the tape image on your host computer.

 You must have 2311 or 2314 DASD defined on your system to utilize the MVT Sort/Merge program.
-It will not utilize anything later than that.
-You should be able to perform tape sorts using only tape devices for sort input, sort output, and the work datasets, but that is something I have not tried.
+It will not utilize any Direct Access Storage (disk) later than that.
+You can also execute tape sorts using only tape devices for sort input, sort output, and the work datasets, but that is more cumbersome than defining some 2314 devices on your system.

 It would be a dream come true if the MVT Sort/Merge program could be updated to utilize later DASD models - 3330, 3350, 3380, 3390, for example - but is probably going to be a major effort.
-If you are interested in looking into the possibility, I have created a separate page that shows the steps it takes to get the source onto your system: MVT Sort/Merge Source.
+If you want to install the source for the Sort/Merge, along with the jobstreams that will allow you to assemble and link-edit the modules, you can find that information at: MVT Sort/Merge from Source.

 I hope that you have found my instructions useful.
 If you have questions that I can answer to help expand upon the information I have included here, please don't hesitate to send them to me: